IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 - If you don't want to rename any folder in the path, you can still fix the problem by overriding the root path of your packs in the extension [settings](https://code.visualstudio.com/docs/getstarted/settings).
 This disables the automatic detection of the pack's root path.
-You should [setup a workspace](https://code.visualstudio.com/docs/editor/workspaces) to apply the settings for each project individually, **don't override the root paths in the User settings!**
+It is recommended to [setup a workspace](https://code.visualstudio.com/docs/editor/workspaces) to apply the settings for each project individually.

 ### Usage example